 Ensure clarity of vision, ethos and strategic direction.

 Hold executive leaders to account for the educational performance of the organisation and its pupils, and the effective and efficient performance management of staff;

 Oversee the financial performance of the organisation and make sure its money is well spent.

-Our governors bring a wide range of experience from their professional and personal backgrounds.
+Our governors bring a wide range of experience and knowledge from both their professional and personal backgrounds.
 We are able to draw on each other’s skills and knowledge and I think it is fair to say, all of us have learnt and developed ourselves as individuals.
-We have a mixture of parents, past and present, and some of us are people who just want to make a difference and give something back to the community.
-We visit the school on a regular basis which is one of the best parts of the job.
-The Grange really has a special feel to it and reminds us governors of what we are part of.
-We are always made to feel so welcome by both staff and children; not always the case I hear from governor colleagues in other schools.
+We have a mixture of parents, past and present, and some of us are people who want to make a difference and give something back to the local community.

 Angela Badger, Chair of Governors